The Tenerife Rambla now called Rambla (de) Santa Cruz has become #1 on my list for outings.

 In fact, a promenade, such as the Santa Cruz Rambla, is most enjoyable after a delicious meal.

-Start at Plaza de España and look out for the former Fort Almeida to turn left.
+Start at Plaza de España and look out for the former Fort Almeida to turn left by a statue which looks like an angel.